OBITUARY: Gordon Nance Fisher

 Gordon Nance Fisher, age 75, passed away on Friday, April 25, 2025, at his residence in Murfreesboro, Tn.
 A native of Williamson County, Tennessee, he was the son of the late Gordon Allen Fisher and the late Bessie Irene Frost Fisher.
 He retired from the State of Tennessee Vital Records Department after many years of service.
-He enjoyed science fiction movies and listening to pop music.
+He enjoyed science fiction movies and listening to music, especially The Beatles and classic rock.
 He was a fan of tie dye shirts and loved his dogs.
 He was a faithful member of Brentwood Baptist Church where he served as a deacon, Sunday School teacher, Stephen’s Minister, and many other various roles through the years.
 He was a quiet and humble man with a contagious smile.
 He treasured the time spent with his family.

 The family wishes to express a special thanks to the staff, family caregivers, and physicians of St. Thomas Rutherford, Southern Hills, and Alive Hospice for their kind and compassionate care.